sobowalebukola/pgconverge/README.md

 ## Getting Started

 1. Define your schema in JSON.
-2. Run JsonDDL to generate SQL DDL statements.
+2. Run pgconverge to generate SQL DDL statements.
 3. Apply the generated SQL to your database nodes.